 Designed for use with older adults in groups or individually, Bi-Folkal Kits are available through OASIS.
 These multi-media resource kits are built around themes like fashion, fun and games, school days, and work life and are intended to get older adults remembering, thinking, and talking about aspects of their lives related to these themes.
 Each kit contains slides, cassettes, videos, music, skits, activity booklets, things to touch and smell, and a complete how-to-do-it manual.

 Large Print Collection

-The Main Library’s extensive collection of large print books contains a variety of general fiction, western, mystery, and romance titles, as well as nonfiction selections and biographies.
+The Library has an extensive collection of large print books containing a variety of general fiction, western, mystery, and romance titles, as well as nonfiction selections and biographies.
 Bestsellers and softcover editions are increasingly available.
-Collections of large print books are also available at the regional libraries and on the bookmobile.
+Large print books are available at the regional libraries and on the bookmobile.